Table of Contents

 The Picoprobe is a Serial Wire Debug (SWD) tool made from a Pi Pico (or any other RP2040 board).
 It can be used to accelerate development.
 You can use it to step through the code line-by-line, observe variable values, and you can also use it to upload code to the RP2040 more smoothly; no need to press the BOOTSEL button.
 The Picoprobe in the background works with GNU software called GDB, which should be installed as part of your GNU ARM GCC compiler installation.

 First off, install prerequisite software called OpenOCD, which will talk to GDB.
 You need a special build of OpenOCD that supports the Picoprobe.
-There is a pre-built version here: https://github.com/shabaz123/rp2040tools
+If you're using Windows, then there are pre-built versions here: https://github.com/shabaz123/rp2040tools

 Place the software in a convenient location, for instance in a folder called c:\development, such that the path to openocd.exe is c:\development\openocd_rp2040\bin\openocd.exe